 TGay Editor: Update the D2.1 P255L47 as shown below.

 If the ComeBack Delay field of the MIMO BF Feedback frame transmitted by the initiator is set to a nonzero value and the ComeBack Delay field of the MIMO BF Feedback frame received from the responder is set to zero, the initiator shall send a MIMO BF Feedback frame which contains SU-MIMO BF feedback for the responder link immediately after its comeback delay has elapsed and the MIMO BF Feedback frame has been received from the responder subject to the DMG channel access rules in a DTI.
+The responder shall respond with a MIMO BF Feedback frame with the Ack Only field in the MIMO Feedback Control element set to 1 a SIFS following the reception of the MIMO BF Feedback frame which contains SU-MIMO BF feedback for the responder link.

 9.6.21.6 MIMO BF Feedback frame format

 TGay Editor: Update the Table 34 in D2.1 P169L14 as shown below.